TosbackCgusBridge-Bot/CGUs-versions/Hsn/Privacy Policy.md

-Save $20 today - apply now **Instant savings** with HSN Credit Cards subject to approval Play games in the HSN Arcade Play games, earn tickets and enter for a **chance to win!** Shop HSN Gift Cards **Starting at $15**, thereâs one
+Save $20 today - apply now **Instant savings** with HSN Credit Cards subject to approval Play games in the HSN Arcade Play games, earn tickets and enter for a **chance to win!** Shop HSN Gift Cards **Starting at $15**, there’s one
 for every budget Connect &. share with forums, blogs &. more
-â¢ Questions about the item on air now?
+• Questions about the item on air now?
 Ask HSN
-â¢ Order toll-free anytime by phone: 1-800-284-5757
+• Order toll-free anytime by phone: 1-800-284-5757

 *   Shop with HSN
 *   HSN Top Brands